Outback Steakhouse Sydney's Sinful Sundae

 1. Put four dinner plates into the freezer.

-2. Make whipped cream by whipping cream in a large bowl with an electric mixer on high speed.
+2. Make whipped cream by whipping the heavy cream, sugar, and vanilla in a large bowl with an electric mixer on high speed.
 It helps if the bowl has been chilled ahead of time.
-When the cream begins to stiffen up, add the sugar, vanilla extract and salt.
 Continue whipping until the cream makes stiff peaks.
 Be careful not to over beat or the whipped cream could break.
 Pop the whipped cream into the fridge until you need it.

 3. Preheat your oven to 300 degrees F.